giannisdaras/slurmify/README.md

-# 🚀 SLURM Utils: Python Library to ease your SLURM Workflow! 🚀
+# 🚀 slurmify: A Python Library to ease your SLURM Workflow! 🚀

-Welcome to SLURM Utils, a python library for managing SLURM jobs with style and efficiency! 🎉
+Welcome to slurmify, a python library for managing SLURM jobs with style and efficiency! 🎉

 ## 🌟 Features